Artasam/Artasam-s-Portfolio/README.md

-  # Premium AI/ML Portfolio Website
+  # My Portfolio Website

-  This is a code bundle for Premium AI/ML Portfolio Website.
-The original project is available at https://www.figma.com/design/Lzwq6FBB81NICK3CJfCiqf/Premium-AI-ML-Portfolio-Website.
+   Website is available at https://artasam-s-portfolio.vercel.app/

   ## Running the code

-  Run `npm i` to install the dependencies.
+  Run `pnpm install` to install the dependencies.

-  Run `npm run dev` to start the development server.
+  Run `pnpm run dev` to start the development server.